-The opening we are going to study is so sharp that it was the favorite opening in the romantic era (before 1900).
+The opening we are going to study is so sharp that it was the favorite opening in the romantic era (before 1900), giving us some unforgettable games.
 At that time, players were looking for the attack almost at any cost, and thus playing very aggressive openings: the King’s gambit was at its peak.
 Then, the game of Chess evolved and players learnt to defend better against this opening and the success of the King’s gambit faded away.

 Still, the attacking player can find in the King’s gambit many sharp, attacking lines that can confuse almost any player with Black.
 That is why the King’s gambit remains an excellent practical choice.

 The purpose of this article is to give you an overview of the various lines .
 As for the other articles on openings, my goal is to give you an overall understanding on the opening rather than a comprehensive knowledge on every line.
 Just remember that other moves are possible.

 To start with this opening, let’s check the main dynamics of the King’s gambit together.